Alumni Public Service Awards and Celebration

 The Law School is very proud of our alumni who contribute to the public good through their work with public interest organizations, government agencies, and law firm pro bono projects.
-Cornell Law School alumni will be selected for Exemplary Public Service Awards, to be presented at this year’s Public Service Law Alumni Reception on Friday, February 8, 2019, at the New York City Bar.
+Cornell Law School alumni will be selected for Exemplary Public Service Awards, to be presented at this year’s virtual Public Service Law Alumni Reception on March 18, 2021.

 Selection and Timeline

 The Public Service Committee at Cornell Law School will select the alumni awardees.
-Awardees will be announced in mid-December.
+Awardees will be announced in early February.